cockroachdb/docs/src/current/v23.2/column-level-encryption.md

 docs_area: reference.sql
 ---

-{% include_cached new-in.html version="v23.2" %} CockroachDB supports _column level encryption_.
+{% include new-in.md version="v23.2" %} CockroachDB supports _column level encryption_.
 Using this feature, you can encrypt one or more of the columns in each row of a database table.

 Column level encryption can be useful for compliance scenarios such as adhering to PCI.